Reading a Shareholder Report

 This section presents a thorough explanation of how financial statements are prepared.
 It offers a detailed description of the fund's organization and significant accounting policies covering security valuations, income taxes, security transactions, investment income, expenses and distributions, and accounting estimates.
 The section also provides information about fund share classes.

-Key Difference between Reports
+Key Differences between Reports

 A semiannual report covers the first six months of the fund's fiscal year; an annual report covers the fund's full fiscal year.
 Another key difference is found in the Performance Summary section.
 Only the annual report provides index comparison charts showing performance of all share classes for the fund versus its benchmark index.

 Generally, semiannual and annual reports concentrate on one fund.
-Multiple funds may be included in a report, however, usually when they are part of a "series" or "trust."
+Multiple funds may be included in a report, however, usually when they are part of a "trust."
 For example, Franklin Flex Cap Growth Fund is part of Franklin Strategic Series.
 Consequently, that fund is included in Franklin Strategic Series’ semiannual and annual reports.

 In addition, an independent accounting firm audits fund statements of assets and liabilities annually and stipulates the results in the Independent Auditors' Report section of an annual report.
 The financial statements in semiannual reports are generally unaudited.